roboshoes/grunt-bake/README.md

 }
 ```

-If `"en"` is passed as section, only `{ "title": "Book" }` will be passed to the include.
+If `"en"` is passed as section,  `{ "title": "Book", "info": { ... } }` will be passed to the include.
 If no section is specified the entire JSON will be passed.

 This could be used to parse a template like such: